 [PRICE INCLUDES SHIPPING]

-Otsumami are a selection of foods in Japan that are meant to accompany alcoholic beverages and open one’s palette to the meal to come.
-With an infinite array to choose from, the bite-sized snacks vary in their flavors, how they're prepared (raw, cooked, deep fried, pickled, smoked or preserved), how they're served (from hot to cold) and the alcohol they pair with.
+Otsumami are a selection of Japanese foods that are meant to accompany alcoholic beverages.
+With an infinite array to choose from, the bite-sized snacks vary in their flavors, how they're prepared and the alcohol they pair with.

-We encourage you to try the suggested pairings provided by our sake, wine and beer experts included in our English brochure or discover your own favorite combinations as you explore the wide ranging flavors and textures of otsumami.
+We encourage you to try the suggested pairings provided by our sake, wine and beer experts included in our English brochure or discover your own favorite combinations.

 Kanpai! ("Cheers" in Japanese)